Vizuri/openshift-cicd-pipeline/exercises/Exercise-1/index.md

    * Username: `student-{{ student_number }}` <a href="#"><img src="../images/copy-paste.jpeg" onclick="copyToClipboard('student-{{ student_number }}')" alt="copy-paste" width="20"></a>
    * Password: `{{ student_pwd }}` <a href="#"><img src="../images/copy-paste.jpeg" onclick="copyToClipboard('{{ student_pwd }}')" alt="copy-paste" width="20"></a>

-B) You have one repository that we will use for the labs.
+B) You have one repository that we will use for the labs:

-C) Repositories:
    * customer-service - SpringBoot REST Web Service utilized as demo project to orchestrate through our CI/CD process.